pavitrakumar78/Anime-Face-GAN-Keras/README.md

 # Training

 Only simple GAN training methods are used.
+Training is done on about 22,000 images.
+Images are not loaded entirely into memory instead, each time a batch is sampled, only the sampled images are loaded.
 An overview of what happens each step is:
 -Sample images from dataset (real data)
 -Generate images using generator (gaussian noise as input) (fake data)
 -Add noise to labels of real and fake data